Psychological Causes of Anxiety: Root Causes of Anxiety Part 1

-How we see ourselves and our world and what we believe to be true can determine whether or not we experience anxiety regularly.
+How we see ourselves and our world and what we believe to be true can determine whether or not we experience anxiety on a regular basis

 Our Beliefs About Ourselves: Self-Image/Self-Identity

-Our beliefs about ourselves and who we believe we are, directly shapes how we experience our lives and directly influence our thoughts, feelings and behaviors.
+Our beliefs about ourselves and who we believe we are, directly shapes how we experience our lives and directly influences our thoughts, feelings and behaviors.

 Depending on our beliefs, our self-identity or self-image can cause an incredible amount of anxiety.

 Our self-image includes our beliefs about who we are, what we can do and how we fit into the world.

 This also includes the internal representation (image) we hold of ourselves in our minds.